antonioleal/myslackbuilds/0/README.md

 >For example: The **plus42.SlackBuild** and all associated files, *.info, desc, etc.. are stored at `academic/plus42`, so your folder for this SlackBuild should be:
 > `/home/{username}/slackware-builds/myslackbuilds/academic/plus42`

-* If you placed your *worspace* in a different folder you must make a symlink called "slackware-builds" in your home dir pointing at your *workspace*
+* If you placed your *workspace* in a different folder you must make a symlink called "slackware-builds" in your home directory pointing at your *workspace*

-* The zero ("0") scripts are placed in your PATH, in my case for example I add to my .bahsrc the line (*1):
+* The zero ("0") scripts are placed in your PATH, in my case for example I add to my `.bahsrc` the line (*1):
 > `export PATH=$PATH:/home/antonio/slackware-builds/myslackbuilds/0`

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;